ActuallyTaylor/HydrogenReporter/README.md

 ## Features
 - View and debug SwiftUI view state during app execution with no computer
 - Debug custom types with a simple extension
-- View logs as they get sent to the console
 - View current device statistics such as Ram and CPU usage
 - Add custom debug views to the reporter view
 - Only active during Debug sessions so no need to worry about removing for production!
+- View custom logs as they get sent to the console
+- View console output in app without the need for a connected debugger.

 ### Export Logs
 An example exported log!